bwunder/anonym/README.md

     > https://www.github.com/bwunder/sqlpal

-### Create links to the Volumes created above

-Certificates are created and self-signed by the host into the private Volume.
-SQL Server backups are staged on the sqlBackups volume and can be copied or moved to or from this location.
-To enable files to enter from the local network we place a symbolic link to the volume mointPoint on the host.
-Obtain the mountPoint path using *docker volume*:

-    > docker volume inspect private
-    > docker volume inspect sqlBackups

-and add a link to that path (here I show my mountPoint, yours could be different)

-    > ln -s /var/lib/docker/volumes/private/_data private
-    > ln -s /var/lib/docker/volumes/sqlBackups/_data sqlBackups

 ### Define queries available to the runtime by editing the queries.js module file.

 In general, shorter queries that need no modification and expect no parameters are